 Under the leadership of John Pym, a law was passed which stated that Parliament should in future meet every three years.
 It was also decided to take away the king's right to dissolve Parliament.
 Other laws were passed making it illegal for the king to impose his own taxes.
 Parliament then passed a law that gave members control over the king's ministers.

 Laud was arrested and sent to the Tower of London.
-He was eventually found guilty of "endeavouring to subvert the laws, to overthrow the Protestant religion" and was beheaded on Tower Hill in 1645.
+He was eventually found guilty of "endeavouring to subvert the laws, to overthrow the Protestant religion" and was beheaded on Tower Hill on 10th January 1645.